ZekkieMcCormick/dungeon-mystery/README.md

 - Run `python evolution.py`
     - Flags can be set: `python evolution.py -p POPULATION_SIZE -g GENERATION_NUMBER -mu MUTATION_RATE -c CROSSOVER_RATE -t TRIAL_NUMBER -ma MAGNITUDE`
     - The trial number is the amount of times dungeons of a single genome are run and averaged in order to determine fitness score.
     - Magnitude is the amount the initial population is randomized by.
-Try to keep below 5 or backend code may crash.
+Try to keep below 2 or backend code has small chance of crashing, 5 has high chance.

 To create dungeons without evolving:
  - Follow steps 1-3 above